imgix/contentful/README.md

 ## Installation

-The app can installed to your Contentful workspace via the [marketplace](https://www.contentful.com/marketplace/app/imgix/).
+The app can be installed to your Contentful workspace via the [marketplace](https://www.contentful.com/marketplace/app/imgix/).

 If running locally, the app can be installed via npm: